 SEO is a different beast than it was back in the early 2000’s.
 You need a strategy that accounts for that.

-In this article, I’ll walk you through a complete on-page SEO checklist for 2020 and beyond.
+In this article, I’ll walk you through a complete on-page SEO checklist.

 - Research what’s ranking in the SERPS